qbowers/EasyGecNG/README_DEV.md

 - Use simple Java to make it easier to read (POJO or close)
 - Swing UI

+EasyGec is dependent on an older version of Java, 1.8 (i.e., 8).
+There may even be a requirement for a specific 1.8 version.
+We do not yet know what forces this dependency.
+We would like the code to be able to work with more recent Java versions, to avoid having to install an older JRE in order to run the program.

 ### Libraries

 Minimize use to keep it simple.